ejjat0909/ejjat0909/README.md

 - 👋 Hi, I’m @ejjat0909
 - 👀 I’m interested in Flutter Framework
-- 🌱 I’m currently learning flutter and laravel
+- 🌱 Currently working as a Laravel Web Developer and Flutter Developer
-- 💞️ I’m looking to collaborate on Flutter Front-End
+- 💞️ Manager in Mobile Application Development
 - 📫 How to reach me?
 Contact me via email izzatnick123@gmail.com

 <!---